 Dialectical behavior therapy involves improving the balance of acceptance and change in a person’s life.
 This type of therapeutic intervention involves weekly individual therapy, a weekly skills training group, a therapist who is available between sessions to help clients in real-life situations, and collaborative sessions for therapy teams.

-If you’ve been struggling with a mental health disorder for several years, a dialectical behavior therapy program or DBT may help you overcome the condition.
-According to the National Institutes of Health (NIH), the program was developed by Dr. Marsha Linehan in the late 1980s.
-It has shown positive results in millions of participants worldwide ever since.
+If you’ve been struggling with a mental health concern, a dialectical behavior therapy program can help with emotion regulation, mindfulness, and distress tolerance.
+The program was developed in the late 1980s and has shown positive results in millions of participants worldwide ever since.
 You can explore this option alongside a range of other addiction and mental health treatment options at Amatus Recovery Centers by calling 833.631.0525 today.